quantapix/qnarre/docs/index.md

 Despite the naive, uninformed and irrational fears of the inexperienced, "the enemy is within" in all tyrannies (e.g. fascism, communism, etc.) in the form of yet uncommunicated contradictions and intrinsic inconsistencies.

 Our dream, along with our concrete, informed steps we continue to take to approach it, is to devise AI software to actively protect our American **children** from greedy professional torturing and forceful, institutionalized separation and isolation.
-Court-mandated parental alienation, for astronomical profits for the "elite", is simply ruthless child abuse.
+Court-mandated parental alienation, while paying astronomical profits to the "trusted elite", is nothing but ruthless child abuse.

 Seeking out **contradictions** and **inconsistencies** in "vast oceans" of deceitful data with ever adapting, fluidly learning, yet still reproducible mechanisms is exactly what AI, "the child protector" kind, was inherently invented for.
 It can rightfully become our openly shared ethical and moral reference, an always true, falsifiable and verifiably correctable guiding compass.